Hyperclaw79/PokeBall-SelfBot-Poketwo-Autocatcher/README.md

 So if you want the autocatcher along with other amazing commands, DM me on Discord for the PayPal details after reading the [donations section](https://github.com/Hyperclaw79/PokeBall-SelfBot-Poketwo-Automation/blob/master/README.md#donations).

 ## Features
-1. Automatically catch a Pokemon in whichever server you are in if the PokeCord bot spawns a Pokemon.
+1. Automatically catch a Pokemon in whichever server you are in if the Poketwo bot spawns a Pokemon.
 [Premium Only]
 2. Delay and catch rates to finesse the behaviour of the selfbot.
 3. A log command to log all your Pokemon along with their numbers.
 4. A trade command to bulk trade the Pokemon to your main account.